epfl-ada/ada-2023-project-dondada/README.md

 ## Research Questions:
 **Important: dans toute ces question est ce qu'on va pouvoir caler des anovas, t-test et autres joyeusetés ?
 Peut-etre en comparant notes IPA vs notes autres bières**

+Is the IPA really the most popular type of beer ?

 Geographical point of view:
 - From where and when did the trend spread ?
-- Is there a particular country at the root of the tree ?
+Is there a particular country at the root of the tree ?
 - Is there region of the world that have not been invaded yet ?
+- Is the fanbase of the beer type located where the trend started ?

 Social point of view:
-- Is the IPA really the most popular type of beer ?
 - Can we link the microbreweries & craft beer trend to the IPA trend ?
-- Can a brewery succeed if it has no IPAs in its cave ?
+- Can a brewery succeed if it has no IPAs in its cave ? (t-test)
 - Among a specific beer type, can we identify a specific beer that stands out ?

 Can we identify the next hyped beer type and where it will emerge ?